Modified Marrone-Treanor dissociation model: formulation and benchmarking for diatom/atom mixtures: Benchmarking against Direct Molecular Simulations

 At the higher-enthalpy ($h = 20.1 \, \mathrm{MJ/kg}$) conditions shown in Fig.~\ref{fig:adia_n2_h21p0_combined_vs_dms}, dissociation now takes place at a time scale comparable to that of vibrational relaxation.
 Agreement between the CFD-MMT and DMS solutions is very good overall, but discrepancies in translation-rotational temperature and early mixture composition profiles are more noticeable here than they were at the lower-enthalpy condition.
 However, these discrepancies become smaller as time progresses and past the first $10$ microseconds there is almost exact agreement between the CFD and DMS solutions.

 The two adiabatic reservoir cases with pure oxygen are shown in Fig.~\ref{fig:adia_o2_vs_dms}.
 Much like for the preceding adiabatic nitrogen cases, at the lower-enthalpy condition shown in Fig.~\ref{fig:adia_o2_h4p665_combined_vs_dms} excellent agreement between CFD and DMS profiles is observed.
 More significant discrepancies between CFD and DMS solutions can be observed for the higher-enthalpy condition in Fig.~\ref{fig:adia_o2_h9p813_combined_vs_dms}.
-Here, a time lag between CFD and DMS for $T_\mathrm{t-r}$ and the species mole fraction profiles, qualitatively similar to the high-enthalpy nitrogen case of Fig.~\ref{fig:adia_n2_h21p0_combined_vs_dms}, can be observed during the first $0.7$ microseconds.
-The CFD solution (dash-dotted lines) slightly trails behind the DMS one (solid lines) early on, but eventually catches up.
+Here a time lag between $T$ from CFD and $T_\mathrm{t-r}^\mathrm{DMS}$, as well as both methods' species mole fraction profiles, qualitatively similar to the high-enthalpy nitrogen case of Fig.~\ref{fig:adia_n2_h21p0_combined_vs_dms}, can be observed during the first $0.7$ microseconds.
+The CFD solution (dotted lines) slightly trails behind the DMS one (solid lines) early on, but eventually catches up.
 Past the first microsecond both methods are in excellent agreement up until the point where the DMS solution cuts off.